mfortuna23/mylibft/README.md

     cd mylibft/<foldername>
     make
 ```
-   ii.
-To use the library in your code, `#include` the proper header file
+   >To use the library in your code, `#include` the proper header file

 4. Compile
  ```bash